TrialsNest

 See it in TrialsNest

-Walk through the workflow, see how it connects to the rest of the platform, and decide what would matter most for your team.
+Walk through a real recruiting scenario, see where it fits in the platform, and decide what would matter most for your team.